Scott Quigg: Early career

 Quigg's professional debut came at the age of 18 on 21 April 2007 with a victory over Gary Shiel at the Jarvis Hotel in Manchester.
 Throughout the rest of the year he won on four more occasions giving him a record of 5–0 at the end of 2007.
 Quigg fought six more times in 2008, winning on each occasion, a run that included a victory over Ghana's tough journeyman Sumaila Badu in just the first round of a four-round contest.
 Watching the contest Boxing News reporter Danny Flexen claimed that after watching over 50 live shows he had "never seen a more complete prospect " with less than 10 fights under his belt.

 Quigg remained unbeaten with a further five victories on Hatton Promotions bills in 2009.
 In his last fight of the year on 27 November Quigg met and stopped the former Ukrainian national champion and former European title challenger Yuriy Voronin in the sixth round of an 8-round fight at the Robin Park Centre in Wigan.

 In 2010 Quigg defeated journeyman Nikita Lukin in Stoke on 19 February and then went on to meet Andrey Kostin in his home town of Bury on 29 May.
 The victory over Kostin was particularly notable in that it was the first time a professional contest had been held in the town since the local council banned the sport 13 years previously, lifting the ban only so that Quigg could compete in his home town.
+The ban was from 1997 after Mike Tyson bit Evander Hoyfield's ear in the rematch.
+The fight was also notable for Quigg's ring walk.
+Before his entrance, the fans in attendance were directed towards the big screen, which was a live feed recording outside Quigg's mother's house, where Quigg was staying at the time.
+He then came out of the house and began the walk to the Castle Sports Centre, which was 'around the corner'.
 Quigg's homecoming didn't last too long as he triumphed with a stoppage over his Russian opponent in just one round and in front of 1200 fans saying after the fight that "this was one of the best days of my life".

 Quigg fought a British title eliminator against tough Scotsman Gavin Reid in his next fight on 16 July 2010.
 The fight at the Bolton Arena resulted in a 9th round stoppage win for Quigg against a man who had previously gone the distance in a challenge for the Scottish national title.